OnstakInc/cisco-tetration-hol/labguide/module03/README.md

 <div class="step" id="step-010"><a href="#step-010" style="font-weight:bold">Step 010</a></div>

+Type `cd ..` to exit the Inventory directory and run the following command to execute the Ansible playbook:

+`ansible-playbook playbooks/clean-install-with-script.yml`

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_010.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_010.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-011"><a href="#step-011" style="font-weight:bold">Step 011</a></div>

+The Ansible playbook will take a few minutes to complete.
+When finished, you should see a PLAY RECAP section indicating the success or failure of installation on each machine.

+> Ignore the failure of host 10.1.0.162 in the image below, the machine was undergoing maintenance when the installation was performed.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_011.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_011.png" style="width:100%;height:100%;"></a>